sctdan/SyncroSync/README.md

 - SharePoint Online
 - Power Automate / Flow with premium connectors (Requires Power Automate Per User license, $15/mo)
+- Service account with the Per User license

 ## How it works: